underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 but the canonical syntax going forward is `42`.
 </div>

-## Type tagging and phantom types
+## Type tagging and phantom types {#sec:labelled-generic:type-tagging}

 Shapeless uses literal types
 to model the names of fields in case classes.
 It does this by "tagging" the types of the fields with the literal types of their names.